 Will the Samsung Galaxy S9+ have a good camera?

-Will the Galaxy S9+ be water resistant?
+Is the Galaxy S9+ water resistant?

 When will the Galaxy S9+ be available in Australia?

-How much will the Galaxy S9+ cost?
+How much does the Galaxy S9+ cost?

 Samsung Galaxy S9+ Specifications